Ivanerr/calendareventslist/README.md

 CONFIG_URL
 with your own links to your files in configuration.html and catchauth.html You'll have to host these files somewhere (I just use dropbox).
+Also change all the links you'll find in the other files to links to your own files.

 2. You'll have to change
 var GOOGLE_CLIENT_ID = "xxxxxxx.apps.googleusercontent.com";